ShoaibSiddiqi/erozgaaronline/README.md

 # erozgaaronline
-This is only for eRozgaar uet students
+This is only for eRozgaar uet students ok